raregamer/100-days-of-code/log.md

 **Thoughts**
 		Today I was super down, for numerous reasons.
 Anyhow I was able at the end of the day to put that aside and power through the debugging section of Free Code Camp.

+###Day 64: Dec.
+10, Monday 2018
+**Today’s Progress**:
+           Today I started the Free Code Camp Basic Data Structures section.
+**Thoughts**
+                        I wish I knew how many times I actually went over certain coding concepts.
+Part of me knows I’ve done a lot of the Free Code Camp problems previously, yet they still feel unfamiliar, yet familiar at the same time.
+The problems are getting more interesting and fun.
+                       I am excited and looking forward to getting to the project section of the “JavaScript Algorithms and Data Structures Certification”.
+Lastly I am happy to keep a flow going.
+Oh yeah yesterday I forgot to mention I started applying for summer internships, I am really hoping someone takes a chance on me and realizes it was a great choice.

+###Day 65: Dec.
+11, Tuesday 2018
+**Today’s Progress**:
+           Working hard through the Free Code Camp Basic Data Structures section.
+**Thoughts**
+                        I have been coding for more than an hour a day currently on the Data Structures section @freecodecamp.
+It has been great though, they are tougher questions and you really feel like you worked hard to get to your solution and feel a sense of accomplishment.
+I hope to keep the momentum going, I do see the uphill battle in view for the coming soon sections.